supasuma/CV/README.md

 ## Summer Brines

-I am a worlds level [Ultimate Frisbee] (https://www.youtube.com/watch?v=BnLXezM3b14) playing kiwi-brit with a diverse background beginning to forge my path in the world of coding.
-I am looking for a Junior Full Stack Developer role where my learning is encouraged and nurtured, in an organisation that sees value in cultivating a fun work environment.
+I am a worlds level [Ultimate Frisbee] (https://www.youtube.com/watch?v=BnLXezM3b14) playing kiwi-brit with a diverse background looking for a Ruby/JavaScript Junior Full Stack Developer role.
+I would love to be part of an organisation that sees value in cultivating a fun work environment and supports each other.
 I have developed a keen sense of self through my career and world exploration and have a strong desire to succeed on my new path.

 ## Skills